rawxbee/neoboard-enhancement-suite/README.md

 A suite of scripts intended to enhance the neoboard experience

 Use: Download <a href="https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en">tampermonkey</a>.
-Open the script file of your choice and clikc the raw tab, install.
+Open the script file of your choice and click the 'Raw' tab, install.

 presented by sunbathr and rawbeee